Volunteering as a Street Chaplain

 This is to ensure that before our chaplains put on the Street Chaplains uniform they are confident and competent to provide the highest quality care.

-Our Street Chaplain Volunteers have an incredible heart to serve our community.
-There is an application process to ensure new team members are a good fit for this very special role.
-This consists of:
+There is an application process to ensure new team members are a good fit for this very special role:

 - An initial chat with the Executive Officer